Maldives at the 2020 Summer Olympics: Swimming

 Maldives received a universality invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.
 In May 2021, it was announced that swimmers Ali Im’aan and Aishath Sausan would represent Maldives at the Olympic Games.
-However in July, it was announced that both athletes were replaced by Mubal Azzam Ibrahim and Aishath Sajina after FINA brought changes to the qualification standards for countries that did not qualify for the Olympics.
+However, in July, it was announced that both athletes were replaced by Mubal Azzam Ibrahim and Aishath Sajina after FINA brought changes to the qualification standards for countries that did not qualify for the Olympics.
 Mubal qualified for the universality slot from FINA as his best time of 58.24 seconds was not within the Olympic Selection Time (OST) of 50.03 seconds.
 Mubal was drawn in first heat of the men's 100 m freestyle which was held on 27 July, finishing sixth just ahead of Edgar Iro from the Solomon Islands with a time of 58.37 seconds.
 He finished 69th of all swimmers who competed, and did not advance to the later stages of the 100 m freestyle.

 Aishath Sajina made her Olympic debut at the 2020 Olympics in the women's 100 m breaststroke.
 Like Mubal, Sajina qualified after receiving a universality place from FINA, her personal best time of 3 minute, 4.53 seconds was outside the "A" and "B" qualification standard.
 Sajina took part in heat one of the women's 100 m breaststroke, which was held on 25 July, finishing last out of six swimmers that started, with a time of 1 minute, 33.59 seconds.
-She finished last out of 43 swimmers who competed, and did not advance to the later stages of the women's 100 m freestyle.
+She finished last out of 43 swimmers who competed, and did not advance to the later stages of the women's 100 m breaststroke.